uweschmitt/emzed2/website/getting_started.rst

 ----------------------------------------

-You can directly execute *Python* commands in the provided IPython shell [ipython]_.
+You can directly execute *Python* commands in the provided IPython shell [IPython]_.
 If you follow the examples below, this is the place to input and execute the demonstrated commands.

 Here is a very simple example how to use the console: